Tofull/geoSocket/src/client-side/README.md

 This is the client-side part of geosocket.

-Install the geosocket package with bower :
+Install the geosocket package (client-side) with bower :
 ```sh
 bower install --save geosocket
 ```